emeraldocean123/nixos-config/CONTRIBUTING.md

 # Contributing

-This repo uses Nix flakes and GitHub Actions to keep code clean and consistent.
+This repo uses Nix flakes with local checks to keep code clean and consistent.
+GitHub Actions is not used to avoid costs.

 ## Formatting & linting